SquareBracketAssociates/Booklet-PharoVirtualMachine/Part1-InterpreterAndBytecode/4-Interpreter/theInterpreter.md

 We will slightly revisit this calling convention when introducing just-in-time compilation.

 ### Interpreting Primitives

 So far we have concentrated on interpreting bytecodes.
-In this chapter section we concentrate on the interpretation of primitive methods.
+In this  section we concentrate on the interpretation of primitive methods.

 Recall that primitive methods are normal methods that contain a reference to a primitive function.
 For example, the next code snippet shows the method `SmallInteger>>+` implementing the addition of two tagged integers.